-OSHA is driven by the recognition that Human Rights (Freedom from discrimination, Right to Health, Right to work, Right to life) are fundamental to general health, including skin conditions/diseases and Visible differences.
-Sadly Skin diseases and Appearance related concerns are often labeled ‘not life threatening’ and ‘just cosmetic’ (by most members of the public and sadly many in the health sector) yet these health conditions are not relegated in view of Health by World Health Organization (WHO) who defines health in its 1948 constitution as “a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.”
+Outer Shell Africa is driven by the recognition that Human Rights (Freedom from discrimination, Right to Health, Right to work, Right to life) are fundamental to general health, including skin conditions/diseases and Visible differences.
+Sadly Skin diseases and Appearance related concerns are often labelled ‘not life threatening’ and ‘just cosmetic’ (by most members of the public and sadly many in the health sector) yet these health conditions are not relegated in view of Health by World Health Organization (WHO) who defines health in its 1948 constitution as “a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.”